hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 Note: all tables below have an implicit _id field that provides a unique numeric identifier for each particular object in the database.
 Most of the time the _id field is not important, so we have omitted it from table descriptions.

 ## params:
-contains contract parameters such as the current fees
+contains contract parameters for the burndollar contract
 * fields
+  * issueDTokenFee = the cost in BEED for creating a XXX.d token
+  * updateParamsFee = the cost in BEED of updating the burnRouting or feePercentage.  // fields available also available upon creation
-  * feePerTransaction = the cost in BEE per transaction
+  * maxAirdropsPerBlock = the cost in BEED of converting any amount of a parent token to the stable coin
-  * transactionPerBlock = number of maximum transaction in each block per airdrop
-  * maxAirdropsPerBlock = number of maximum airdrops in each block
+  * minAmountConvertible = the minimal quantity a user must convert of a parent in the stable coin
+  * dTokenToIssuer = the stable coins issue to the stable coin owner upon creation, intended to be used to create market pools
+  * burnToken = the token to be burned to call actions

-## pendingAirdrops:
+## burnpair:
-contains information about pending airdrops
+contains information about the parent and the child token.
 * fields
+  * issuer = the hive account the owns the parent and newly created stable token
-  * airdropId = id of airdrop (unique)
+  * symbol = symbol of the stable token
-  * symbol = symbol of token to airdrop
+  * precision = the precision of the parent token
-  * type = distribution type
-  * list = list of accounts to transact
+  * parentSymbol = the symbol of the parent token
-  * blockNumber = block number in which airdrop was initiated
+  * burnRouting = the hive account the fee will route to, if any
+  * feePercentage = The fee which controls how much a user receives when the convert a parent token to the stable token